infostellarinc/stellarstation-api/stubs/README.md

 # API stubs

 This directory builds language specific stubs from the proto definition.
-This documentation is mainly intended to be read by infostellar employees.
+This documentation is mainly intended to be read by Infostellar employees.

 ## Versioning